atomix/atomix/README.md

 doesn't know of any cluster leader) then the submission will fail.

 ## Events
-CopyCat provides an API that allows users to listen for various events that occur throughout the lifetime of a CopyCat cluster.
+Copycat provides an API that allows users to listen for various events that occur throughout the lifetime of a Copycat cluster.
 To subscribe to an event, register an `EventListener` on any `EventProvider`.
 Events can be registered for elections, logging, commands, state changes, and cluster membership changes.